Seedmanc/Tumblr-image-sorter/README.md

 # Tumblr-image-sorter
 Userscript for image file name and save path formatting based on tags.

 This userscript saves you time spent on renaming images and choosing the right directory for saving them in accordance to post tags.
-You provide a list of matching tags and subfolder names, the script analyzes tags in the post containing the image and chooses the right directory for you, as well as putting required tags into image file name.
+You provide a list of matching tags and subfolder names, the script analyzes tags in the post containing the image and chooses the right directory for you, as well as putting required tags into image file name in danbooru fashion (replacing spaces with underscores).
 In addition it can translate tags using the same matching list, indicate which images have been already saved this way and fix some common design problems of tumblr themes.

 Suppose you save images from tumblr regularly and want to have them organized nicely on disk.
 You have a large enough folder tree, navigating which manually to select save destination for every image might be quite a time consuming and boring task.
 Meanwhile the information that you're making your folder selection choices on is right there in the tags associated with posts containing the images, provided that the post author uses the tagging system responsibly.
 Even if you don't have any particular folder structure and just save everything into one folder, having tags put into filenames can be quite an improvement for searching, especially if tags happen to be in a foreign language.
 This userscript can do all that and more.